 Sew the three rows of stars together.
 Beginning with Row 1, then a sashing/4-patch strip, then Row 2, then a sashing/4-patch strip, then Row 3.
 Press.

 Next make the borders.
-There is no exact pattern for this: the image on the right gives you an indication of placement of colour, but you can have fun making your own pattern.
-The first row (the row closest to the stars) consists of alternating black and white fabrics; the second row has one or two coloured fabrics; the third is about 50/50 black and white and coloured; the fourth row is almost all coloured fabrics with a black or white square thrown in; and the fifth (the outermost row) is all coloured fabrics.
+There is no exact pattern for this: the image on the right gives you an indication of placement of color, but you can have fun making your own pattern.
+The first row (the row closest to the stars) consists of alternating black and white fabrics; the second row has one or two colored fabrics; the third is about 50/50 black and white and colored; the fourth row is almost all colored fabrics with a black or white square thrown in; and the fifth (the outermost row) is all colored fabrics.